Arm Curl Test

 These physical capacities may naturally decline as we age, making regular physical activity and training programs essential to maintain strength and endurance.
 Various field tests can be conducted to assess upper body strength and functionality.
 The tests may differ based on the specific muscle group being evaluated.

 Repetitive arm curl exercises, such as bicep curls, are commonly used to improve upper arm strength and muscle endurance.
-By engaging in regular training programs incorporating these exercises, individuals can see improvements in functional fitness and overall upper body strength.
+Regular training programs incorporating these exercises can improve an individual's upper body strength and functional fitness.

 Assessing upper body strength with the Arm Curl Test